spyboy-productions/Facad1ng/README.md

 Facad1ng is an open-source URL masking tool designed to help you Hide Phishing URLs and make them look legit using social engineering techniques.

+> [!IMPORTANT]
+> This tool is a Proof of Concept and is for Educational Purposes Only.

 ### Run Online Free On Google Colab

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/spyboy-productions/Facad1ng/blob/main/Facad1ng.ipynb)